rrmcguinness/vscode-bazel-tutorial/README.md

 This repository contains an example project that uses Protocol Buffers (protobuf) to create a domain model and services.
 There are two example implementations, one in Go, the other in Java.
 The functionality is stubbed out, but shows how to build a multiple language project using Bazel.
 Lastly, it ties it all together with a predefined workspace and task to make it repeatable.

+### What this IS NOT

+This repository IS NOT a general purpose tutorial for how to use Bazel, Visual Studio Code, Java, or Go.
+It is intended for those who want their IDE to work with a mono-repo / multi-project build system.
+That being said, I've attempted to add a README in each module to explain how it was built.

 ## Prerequisites

 - Visual Studio Code (vscode) - [Download and Install](https://code.visualstudio.com/)